victorrgez/terraform/README.md

 - [ ] Add Proxy only subnet
 - [ ] Comment migs_and_loadbalancers.tf
 - [ ] Understand more in depth all the component of migs_and_loadbalancers.
 Url map, proxy, etc..
+- [ ] Firewall on Mig allow only from LB
 - [ ] Deploy image on CloudRun
 - [ ] Create LoadBalancer for GCS
 - [ ] How to create/choose workspace